raavr/medical-office-client/README.md

-# WebApp for doctors and their patients with AngularJS and Webpack
+# Medical office webapp with AngularJS v1.5 and Webpack

 This app is built with:
 * [AngularJS] (http://www.angularjs.org/)